Before you call, check this list of common questions (and answers!)

 We will collect salary scales, and the average actual rate for each position.

 3. How do you treat allowances and benefits?

 The survey covers base salary, plus all non-salary elements of compensation, whether paid in cash or in-kind.
 For example, we value food and beverages, recreational activities, housing and transport assistance, subsidized loans, etc.

-- How do you ensure that the job matching is done accurately?
+4. How do you ensure the job matching is done accurately?

 Accurate job matching is the single most important aspect of a survey.
 If the matches are incorrect, all of the data is wrong as well.
 We ensure that the matching is accurate through our data collection interview process, where our survey specialists interview each participant.